bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 1: 00:28:25

-Yeah, and so, you know, people have been, Antoine, I believe, has been doing some math on seeing what is the absolute worst you can do?
+Yeah, and so, you know, people have been, Antoine, I believe, has been doing some math on seeing what is the absolute worst you can do.
 And he came up with something that took more than one hour to validate on a Raspberry Pi 4.

 Speaker 0: 00:28:37